CardForest/master-component/README.md

 #  [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-> JavaScript Objects with strict structure, typing, access control, and change control.
+> JavaScript Objects with strict structure, typing, partial views, and changelog.

 ** this is a work in progress **

-For now the [tests](https://github.com/CardForest/master-component/blob/master/test/test.js) are the only documentation.
+For now the [tests](https://github.com/CardForest/master-component/tree/master/test) are the only documentation.

 ## Install